Should I Submit?

 We have tested the following MD5 calculators:

 If you are uploading in the last few hours before the submission deadline, server response may be slow.
-To be sure of making the deadline, you may initially upload just the MD5 checksum for your files.
+To be sure of making the deadline, you can upload just the MD5 checksum for your files.
 If the MD5 checksum is received by the deadline, you will have 24 hours to complete the upload of files that have a matching MD5 checksum, i.e. you will have another day to upload files matching the MD5 checksums previously uploaded.

 Can I submit after the deadline?